ksu-cs-textbooks/cis400/content/C-exercises/10-razor-page-exercise.md

 Remember, a `float` is a value type, and normally you cannot set a value type to `null`.
 By making it a nullable type, we effectively have wrapped it in an object (technically, a `Nullable<T>` object).
 So instead of `RottenTomatoesRating` referencing the memory where the value of the float is stored, it is now storing a _reference_ to that location in memory.
 This reference can itself be `null` if it isn't pointing anywhere.

-We need all of these properties to have the possiblity to be `null`, as the data we are working with does not have values for all of them.
+We need all of these properties to have the possibility to be `null`, as the data we are working with does not have values for all of them.
 Let's look at that data next.

 ### Serialized Movie Data

 The _movies.json_ file contains data in a JSON format.
-JSON stands for _Javascript Seriialization Object Notation_.
+JSON stands for _Javascript Serialization Object Notation_.
 As the name suggests, it is a [serialization](https://en.wikipedia.org/wiki/Serialization) format - a way of expressing the state of a data object in text.
 While it originates with JavaScript, JSON has become a popular format for exchanging data in many programming languages.
 Let's take a closer look at this file's structure.

 The first movie in the file is _The Land Girls_: